davisanc/AzureSecurityLabs/README.md

     az network nsg rule create --name AllowRDPFromJB --nsg-name SQL-NSG --priority 130 --resource-group <resource-group-name> --description "Allow RDP traffic from the Jump Box" --access Allow --direction Inbound --source-address-prefix 10.0.128.0/25 --source-port-ranges * --protocol TCP --destination-address-prefix * --destination-port-ranges 3389
     ```

-5. Deny all inbound traffic from the VNet.
+5. Deny all other inbound traffic from the VNet.

     Now we have set up the base access requirements, we need to block all other traffic from within the VNet.
 Instead of a source address, we can use the **VirtualNetwork** tag in the rule: